josiahmershon/rag-project/frontend/README.md

 chainlit run frontend/app.py -w
 ```

 Then open the provided local URL.
-Type a question; results will include a compact sources list.
+Type a question; the UI will:
+- retain the current chat history (up to 40 turns) and send it along with every request
+- accept attachments (PDF, DOCX, TXT, MD) for the current turn only; uploads are echoed back in the chat
+- show a compact sources list limited to citations that appear in the assistant’s response

 ### Notes
 - Keep `DEFAULT_USER_GROUPS` as a placeholder until LDAP/AD is wired in.